Delemangi/finki-discord-bot/README.md

 ## Logging

 The bot logs `info` and above messages in the console, and logs `debug` and above messages in `bot.log`, which gets wiped on every bot restart.

+## Future

+Here is a list of features that are planned:

+- Moving away from configuration files as much as possible, and keeping everything in the database
+- Ticketing system
+- Web application for configuring the bot
+- Testing